 issuing the credential(s) in a manner that confirms the ability of the applicant to receive telephone communications at a fixed-line telephone number or postal address supplied by the applicant during identity proofing.

+[US / EZP800-63-2: §5.3.1.2.11 b) iii)]

 AL2_CM_CRD#015 Confirm Applicant’s identity (in person)

-Prior to delivering the credential, require the Applicant to identify themselves in person in any new electronic transaction (beyond the first transaction or encounter) by either:
+Prior to delivering the credential, require the Applicant to identify themselves in person in any new transaction (beyond the first transaction or encounter) by either:

-using a secret which was established during a prior transaction or encounter, or sent to the Applicant’s phone number, email address, or physical address of record, or;
+using a temporary secret which was established during a prior transaction or encounter, or sent to the Applicant’s phone number, email address, or physical address of record, or;

 through the use of a biometric that was recorded during a prior encounter.

+[US / EZP800-63-2: §5.3.1.6.2 b) i)]

 AL2_CM_CRD#016 Confirm Applicant’s identity (remotely)

 Prior to delivering the credential, require the Applicant to identify themselves in any new electronic transaction (beyond the first transaction or encounter) by presenting a temporary secret which was established during a prior transaction or encounter, or sent to the Applicant’s phone number, email address, or physical address of record.

+[US / EZP800-63-2: §5.3.1.2.11 b) iv), §5.3.1.6.2 b) ii)]

 Part C - Credential Renewal and Re-issuing